 Like many employers, J.W.
 Business Acquisitions also puts their own spin on the tricky interview questions they ask.

 Can you sell something that people most likely won’t want?

-If you can produce a good answer this tactful, you could be on your way to a bright future as a sales leader.
+If you produce a good answer, you could be on your way to a bright future as a sales leader.

 Hint: The answer involves adding ice.